-The Great Lakes may have been filled with plastic debris since the mid twentieth century with the boom of plastic production.
+The Great Lakes may have been filled with plastic debris since the mid-twentieth century with the boom of plastic production.
 The increasing production of plastic is making it harder to find a solution in resolving the pollution in these lakes.
-The main sources of plastic pollution come from shoreline and recreational activities, and smoking-related debris in all five of the Great Lakes.
-In the surface waters of Lake Superior, Huron, and Erie, micro-plastic debris have high abundances due to consumer care products like face wash, body scrubs, toothpaste, etc.
+The main sources of plastic pollution come from the shoreline and recreational activities, and smoking-related debris in all five of the Great Lakes.
+In the surface waters of Lake Superior, Huron, and Erie, micro-plastic debris has high abundances due to consumer care products like face wash, body scrubs, toothpaste, etc.

 Reproductive and development changes were found in a wide range of wildlife animals.
 Species included mollusks, crustaceans, and amphibians that had higher adverse effects compared to fish.
 Plastic has been found in many marine organisms, which ultimately is the main cause of their deaths.
 Fish have been found with stomachs full of micro-beads and these fish may consume these plastics unintentionally thinking it is food.
 In one study, fish exposed to plastic treatments showed stress in their livers from ingestion.
 Research has shown that plastic can make its way up the food chain with the potential of affecting human health.
 There is concern that plastic can be used as a transporter of bacteria and other diseases.